motchy869/code-fractions/FPGA/synth/CSR/PeakRDL_trial/README.md

 ![a dialogue box about invalid top module](doc/README_img/invalid_top_module.png)

+---

+**NOTE:**

+If some errors saying that the IPs are out-of date, you have to upgrade them by following the Vivado's instructions.

+---

 A dialog box about PS DDR timing issues shows up, but they are **spurious** errors and can be safely ignored.

 ![critical warnings about PS DDR timing](doc/README_img/critical_warnings_abount_PS_DDR_timing.png)